 The measurers will be measuring as fast as possible, while taking extreme care to ensure accuracy.
 If there is a question about how something is scored, several scorers will collectively make the judgment call.

 After each trophy is scored, they’ll pencil in a score on the back of the trophy mount, and then the scoresheet is entered into a database.
 The trophy then goes to the floor of the show, where it is displayed.

 • Why should I leave my antlers on display all three days of the event?
-If you bring your antlers in for scoring on Friday, and leave them on display until the awards ceremony is concluded on Sunday, you’ll not only receive a wristband good for re-entry to visit the shows each day without paying additional admission, you’ll also be eligible for special drawings.
-Those who leave their antlers for the duration of the show receive a wristband, which will give you access to re-enter the show throughout all three days of the event.
+If you bring your antlers in for scoring on Friday, and leave them on display until the awards ceremony is concluded on Sunday, you’ll receive a wristband good for re-entry to visit the shows each day without paying additional admission.

 • How do I pick my antlers up?
 There will be a designated trophy pickup spot at the event.
 Participants will need their original sign-in paperwork to retrieve their antlers.
 That’s a security measure to ensure the right folks receive their antlers.
 With the crowd of people, somebody could get hurt or the chances of a trophy being dropped and broken increase – for this reason once antlers have been picked up, they must leave the show immediately.